jeffyyyy/angular-nodejs-express-mongo/README.md

 Containing basicfunctions such as user authentication and management.

-5 Steps to make it work:
+A few Steps to make it work:

 A. Install Mongo and start mongo server